If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to these questions below may help.

 Due to our zero-knowledge architecture, we never store or share anyone's Master Password or SSO password.
 If you forget or want to change your SSO password, please reach out to your local network administrator or IT team for further assistance.

-In order to access the Admin Console and set up SSO, Business plan admins are currently required to go on using a Master Password for their Dashlane accounts.
+To access the Admin Console and set up SSO, Business plan admins are currently required to continue using a Master Password for their Dashlane accounts.

 How do I access my password vault offline after enabling SSO?

-Because the Dashlane SSO connector needs to communicate with your IdP to verify your credentials, you must be connected to the internet in order to log into your Dashlane account with SSO.
+Because the Dashlane SSO connector needs to communicate with your IdP to verify your credentials, you must be connected to the internet to log in to your Dashlane account with SSO.
 However, SSO users with Biometric unlock enabled on their mobile devices can access their vault using biometric authentication.